juanpc2018/PowerMac-G5-Links/README.md

 Unknown if 2009 Firmware works with 2005 drivers,</br>
 some PCI cards, FW update change Big.Endian to litte.Endian and dont work. </br>
 the latest Firwmware is 2009. </br>
-Old 2005 drivers, tool, firmware for Linux, Windows, OSX: </br>
+Old 2005 drivers, tool, firmware for Linix & Win: </br>
 https://archive.org/details/ah62790901 </br>
 HP AH627-60001 comes with that CD from factory, the others Unknown. </br>